Table of Contents

 pass

 What I did not realise was that Python has a recursion limit (sys.getrecursionlimit()), and using recursion in the Keys and Values functions meant we exceeded that limit (RecursionError exception), even for moderately-short traversals.
-You can change the recursion limit (sys.setrecursionlimit(n)), but I was not keen on doing so.
-So I went back to the counter method.
+Although the recursion limit can be changed (sys.setrecursionlimit(n)), I preferred not to do so and reverted to the counter method.

 This was also the time I became concerned about key handles leaking for deep traversals.

-The code is perhaps less Pedantic Pythonic, but it’s probably clearer to understand with the counter method anyway!
+The code may be less Pythonic, but it is likely clearer with the counter method.

 # USE THIS for get_keys() and get_values()